bugcrowd/templates/submissions/description/server_security_misconfiguration/misconfigured_dns/basic_subdomain_takeover/template.md

-# Basic Subdomain Takeover

-## Overview of the Vulnerability

 A subdomain takeover is when a misconfigured Domain Name System (DNS) record is re-registered to an endpoint owned by an attacker.
 An attacker is then able to redirect users to the endpoint and capture data such as cookies and credentials, perform Cross-Site Scripting (XSS) attacks, and potentially take over accounts in the legitimate application.

 A basic subdomain takeover vulnerability was identified which could impact the reputation and brand of the business.
 An attacker can register a subdomain on behalf of the target domain and use it for spamming and phishing attacks.